 Vineyard 29 is located a few miles north of the town of St. Helena in the western foothills of the Mayacamas mountains with an address that mimics the name of the winery (2929 St. Helena Highway North).
-This “bench land” is some of the most coveted terroir in this particular part of the valley; Grace Family Vineyards are immediate neighbors and several other premium vineyard sites are also located nearby including Colgin’s Tychson Hill property.
+This “bench land” is some of the most coveted terroir in this particular part of the valley; Grace Family Vineyards are immediate neighbors and several other premium vineyard sites are also located nearby including Colgin’s Tychson Hill property and the tiny one-acre Bure Vineyard.

 Their first vintage was in 1992.
-Ready to retire for real, Teresa and Tom sold Vineyard 29 to Chuck & Anne McMinn in 2000 who have since expanded both their vineyard footprint, vineyard land (through several purchases in this immediate part of the valley) and an increase in their overall production.
+Ready to retire for real, Teresa and Tom sold Vineyard 29 to Chuck & Anne McMinn in 2000 who have since expanded both their vineyard footprint, vineyard land (through several purchases in this immediate part of the valley including Aida, Railroad and Winner vineyards) and an increase in their overall production.
 In addition to the original small block of Cabernet Sauvignon still growing on the estate vineyard, even smaller plantings of Cabernet Franc and Sauvignon Blanc were later added.

 It is interesting to note that the first seven vintages produced from Vineyard 29 were actually crafted next door in the small Grace Family Winery and then for several years at Miner Family.
 The winery itself was completed in time for the 2002 harvest.

 Vineyard 29 is one of the leading Napa Valley winery users of technology both in the vineyards and in the winery.
 This makes sense when one takes into account Chuck’s background in the telecommunications industry.
-He was Chairman for Covad Communications, an Internet Service Provider who its their peak serviced over 500,000 customers (Covad operated from 1996 through 2010).
-Chuck has spared no expense in their operations, incorporating cutting edge technology and innovation.
+He was Chairman for Covad Communications, an Internet Service Provider (voice and broadband services) who at its their peak serviced over 500,000 customers (Covad operated from 1996 through 2010).
+After more than 20 years of leading the operations at Vineyard 29, in 2022 Chuck retired.

 Exterior